Chantal Strand: Career

 Strand attended the 2002 Leo Awards when she was nominated for Best Supporting Performance in a Feature Length Drama.
 In June 2002, she received honours for contributing to the Emmy award-winning program The New Adventures of Madeline, going on to play the title character in two feature films.
-Strand was recently involved in My Little Pony: Friendship is Magic as the voice of Diamond Tiara and her mother, Spoiled Rich.
+In the 2010s, Strand appeared in My Little Pony: Friendship Is Magic as the voice of Diamond Tiara and her mother, Spoiled Rich.